-Grants ranging from $2,500 to $20,000 (and occasionally more) to nonprofit organizations that are working to make a significant, positive difference in the Greater Phoenix, Arizona community and in Israel.
-The deadline to submit a Letter of Intent form is November 1.
+Grants ranging from $5,000 to $20,000 (and occasionally more) to nonprofit organizations that are working to make a significant, positive difference in the Greater Phoenix, Arizona community and in Israel.
+Applicants must contact staff prior to submitting an LOI.
 Grants are made in two categories: Local Grants and Israel Grants (as outlined below).

 Local Grants (for proposals in the Greater Phoenix Community):

 The Funding Source’s primary focus is supporting those organizations and programs serving the Greater Phoenix Jewish community, including (but not limited to) community centers, religious and educational institutions, and social service providers.

 The Jewish Community Foundation will consider local letters of intent in the following categories:

 - New or existing programs – Programs designed to address unmet needs in the Jewish community.
 Preference will be given to innovative programs that offer a unique approach to enhancing the Jewish community.
 To qualify for funding, existing programs must be highly functioning and address otherwise unmet community needs.